Two easy ways to insert the current date in Google Sheets -

 If, however, you just want to insert the current date in Google Sheets and keep it fixed and unchanged, then you can use keyboard shortcut to do it.

-To insert the current date in Google Sheets using the keyboard shortcut, use the following:
+To insert the today function in Google Sheets using the keyboard shortcut, use the following:

 To insert the current time in Google Sheets: Ctrl+Shift+;